dave1b/ComputerGraphics/README.md

 # ComputerGraphics
-This is a project where I learn how webGL works and how to use it.
+This is a repo where I learn how webGL works and how to use it.

-### Some projects:
+### Projects:
 - Pong: https://dave1b.github.io/ComputerGraphics/Exercises/Exercises-3/3.3/pong-0.html
 - Spinning cube with depth effect: https://dave1b.github.io/ComputerGraphics/Exercises/Exercises-4/4.4/exercise-4.html
 - 3D-Cube: https://dave1b.github.io/ComputerGraphics/Exercises/Exercises-4/4.5/exercise-4.html